 The overarching goal is to harmonize the company's interests with the interests of society at large.
-Partnering with local government and community organizations helps us to better understand the substantial needs of the communities surrounding each of our global locations.
-This understanding allows us to initiate and encourage activities focused on achieving a positive impact for the Neapco family.
+Partnering with local government and community organizations helps us to better understand the substantial needs of the communities surrounding each of our global locations This understanding allows us to initiate a encourage activities focused on achievin positive impact for the Neapco family.

-Neapco team members can volunteer to serve on committees focused on three main topics:
+Neapco team members can volunteer to serve on committees focused on three n topics: